 Rancho Santa Fe offers the most beautiful and prestigious luxury estates in all of California, offering rural settings with spacious, private lots.
 Known for its horses, golf courses, country clubs, excellent schools and fine dining, Rancho Santa Fe consistently ranks the highest in the nation for per capita income.
 Despite this wealth, the area has a low profile and privacy is a prized feature.

 The Rancho Santa Fe Golf Club is located just north of the Village.
 The Club is owned by the Rancho Santa Fe Association and available for use by all of its members.
 The original course, designed by Max Behr, opened in 1927 and underwent an extensive renovation in 2002.
-This world-class course is an eighteen hole, 7,073 yard par 72 course recently redesigned by David Fleming.
+This world-class course is an eighteen hole, 7,073-yard par 72 courses recently redesigned by David Fleming.

 Rancho Santa Fe gained popularity between World War I and World War II, especially following the construction of the Del Mar Racetrack.
 Bing Crosby is credited as an early settler, hosting annual clambakes on the golf course at the Club.
 The present-day luxury home development, The Crosby Estates, stands on the site of his former estate.